harrig12/viralDemultiplexing/README.md

 bash src/batchData.sh
 ```

-In the output directory, there will be a separate file for each named starting barcode and ending barcode.
+In the created output directory, there will be a separate file for each named starting barcode and ending barcode.
+You can see that there are two samples tagged with barcodes N707 and S507, and they will both be written to the same file.

 ## Advanced usage